junxit/us-congress-code/title-43/chapter-12/sec-390b.md

 ### Duration

 Pub.
 L. 114–322, title III, § 4013, Dec.
 16, 2016, 130 Stat.
 1883, provided that: “This subtitle [subtitle J (§§ 4001–4014) of title III of Pub.
 L. 114–322, see Tables for classification] shall expire on the date that is 5 years after the date of its enactment [Dec.
-16, 2016], with the exception of— “(1) section 4004 [not classified to the Code], which shall expire 10 years after the date of its enactment; and “(2) projects under construction in sections 4007 [set out in part as a note above], 4009(a) [set out as a note under section 10301 of Title 42, The Public Health and Welfare], and 4009(c) [amending section 390h of this title].”
+16, 2016], with the exception of— “(1) section 4004 [not classified to the Code], which shall expire 10 years after the date of its enactment; and “(2) projects under construction in sections 4007 [set out in part as a note above], 4009(a) [amending a note under section 10301 of Title 42, The Public Health and Welfare], and 4009(c) [amending section 390h of this title].”

 ### Amendment of Contracts Existing Prior to November 17, 1986